Virgin feels violated by gynecological exams

 When addressing reproductive health concerns, care and treatment often require attention to parts of your body that are normally left unseen by all but your most intimate partners.
-Having never had sex before, it is understandable that invasive pelvic exams and procedures would make you feel uncomfortable.
+Having never had sex before, it is understandable that pelvic exams and some procedures might seem invasive and make you feel uncomfortable.
 The fact that you are choosing to look for ways to address your discomfort rather than foregoing care is great!

 Feelings of violation often come about when there is uncertainty or a lack of control over a situation.
 In a clinical setting where much of the jargon, instruments, and procedures are foreign and intimidating, it is no wonder feelings like this may arise.
 However, it is the responsibility of your health care providers to guide you through the process of getting care.
 As a health care consumer, you have the right to know what is going on with your body, how to address those issues, your options for treatment, and the details of the treatment you choose.

 Most health care providers receive some training in addressing the emotional concerns of their patients.
-Let your providers know that you are uncomfortable.
-If they are aware that you feel violated, they may be able to explain procedures in advance and walk you through them while they are occurring.
+Try to let your providers know that you are uncomfortable.
+If they're aware of your feelings, they may be able to explain procedures in advance and walk you through them while they are occurring.
 Talking through your concerns and learning the how's and why's of the procedures may help you feel more in control of the situation and therefore, more at ease.

 If you find it difficult to get this conversation started, here are some ideas to keep in mind: